 A child’s interaction surrounding a space needs a playful yet inventive approach.
-Mario Cucinella Architects crafts exciting experiences channelled into a kindergarten in Guastalla, in the Italian province of Reggio Emilia.
+Mario Cucinella Architects crafts exciting experiences channeled into a kindergarten in Guastalla, in the Italian province of Reggio Emilia.

 The design won as part of a competition in addition to replace two schools damaged in the earthquake in 2012.
 The renovated massing expressed as a stimulating volume can cater to 120 children.